Axiomata

 The Wound

+Your jaw has the shape of what you won't say.
 The room is tilted.
-You feel it in your jaw – the clench you can't release – before you see it in the walls.
 Others walk the slant as though it were level – pictures hung true on leaning walls, feet at angles no one names.
 They call it home.
 You did too, once.
 The foundations groan.
 Your body groans back.
-Plaster dust sifts down like slow snow.
+Plaster dust feathers down like indoor snow.
 Cracks fine as hair web the ceiling.
-Your ankle compensates as your teeth find each other.
-Somewhere inside the wall, a nail begins to back itself out – each thread releasing with a thin cry.
-Your jaw tightens.
+Somewhere inside the wall, a nail backs itself out – each thread releasing with a thin cry.
+Your jaw never unclenched.

 The Path

-You recognise this room in your bones.
-Now you feel the tremor of the coming correction.
+The floorboards vibrate beneath your soles.
+The coming correction rises through your shins.
 No structure holds a lie forever.
 The debt collects itself.
 The question is not if – only how.
 Your hand aches for the sledgehammer.
-Level the tilt by leveling everything.
+Level the tilt by levelling everything.
 The logic is clean.
-But the hammer doesn't read the structure – cannot tell which beam leaned and which one held.
-It swings.
-The structure falls.
+But the hammer does not distinguish – cannot tell which beam leaned and which one held.
+It swings; the structure falls.
 And you stand in the wreckage, finally level, finally alone.
-Or you could stop seeing.
+You could stop looking.
 Let your body learn the lean until the lean feels like standing.
 Call the strain endurance.
-The quieter work is shoring up the beams while the ceiling still sags.
-You learn which beams answer when you tap them – which are rotten, which merely strained.
-You learn that some walls must come down before others can stand true.
-You learn to live in a house under construction: plaster dust in your coffee, tarps where windows should be.
+The quieter work is shoring up the beams while the ceiling still sags – tapping each one to hear which still ring, which have rotted, which are merely strained.
+Some walls must come down before others can stand true.
+You live in a house under construction: plaster dust and tarps where windows should be.
 Years pass.
-The ache has settled into the joints – quiet, chronic.
-Most days: sawdust and small failures.
+The ache has settled into the joints.
+Your shoulders learn the shape of bracing.
+Your hands crack and heal and crack.
+Most days smell of sawdust.
 Some mornings you notice: the ankle's corrections are smaller now.
-Then one day you stumble – where the floor is finally level.
-Your body was still correcting.
+One day you stumble where the floor is finally level.
 For one breath, level feels like falling.

 The Shadow

 Leveling can become violence.
-And bracing can become worship.
-The Blind Hammer does not wait.
+Bracing can become worship.
+The Righteous does not wait.
 He takes the sledgehammer to the first groan, calling each blow justice.
-But the hammer doesn't discriminate – cannot tell rotten from sound.
-He levels the guilty and the innocent together, the walls that leaned and the walls that held.
-He stands in the rubble, righteous and alone.
-The silence of the debris tastes like purity.
-He builds again – on the same ground, with the same hands.
+But the hammer cannot tell rotten from sound.
+He levels the walls that leaned and the walls that held alike.
+As he stands righteous in the rubble, the debris tastes like purity.
+He builds again.
+Same ground.
+Same hands.
 The new structure tilts within a year.
-He hasn't noticed: he stands crooked now.
-His hand is already reaching for the hammer. ⧫ The Crooked Priest feels the same tremor – and kneels.
-His hands find timber before his mind finds thought.
-He does not brace the wall.
-He anoints it.
-Each crack, scripture.
-Each groan, hymn.
-His children learn the slant as liturgy.
-Their backs curve before they can speak.
-Their necks tilt.
-They teach their children.
+He stands crooked again.
+His hand finds the hammer. ❖ The Pious feels the same tremor – and kneels.
+Her hands find timber before her mind finds thought.
+She does not brace the wall.
+She anoints it.
+Each crack, scripture; each groan, hymn.
+Her children inherit the slant as liturgy.
+Their backs curve before they can speak, necks tilting.
 Generations pass.
-No one remembers the floor was meant to be level.
-He dies holding up the roof of a tomb he called a home.
-One made rubble.
-One became it.
-Neither lived to see the floor find level.
-The tilt corrected itself without them.
+No one knows the floor was meant to be level.
+They die shouldering the roof of a tomb their mother called cathedral.
+The tilt corrected itself regardless.

 The Cut